 If you’re a Malayalee or if you’ve been living in Kerala/following Malayalam Movies, you must have definitely heard of Ranam: Detroit Crossing.

-For the uninitiated, Ranam is a recently-released Malayalam movie – 99% of which was shot entirely in the U.S. (In Detroit, and parts of Georgia).
+For the uninitiated, Ranam is a recently-released Malayalam movie – 99% of which was shot entirely in the U.S. (In Detroit, MI and Augusta, GA).
 The movie tells the story of Aadhi (played by actor Prithviraj Sukumaran), an automobile mechanic that lives in Detroit, Michigan – who gets involved in dark world of the city’s drug cartels.
 His uncle/foster-father Bhaskar (played by actor Nandhu) was arm-twisted into the grimy world of drugs by a South Asian drug gang that rules the city; to pay off his debts.
 Aadhi is forced to work as a drug trafficker for the cartel, to help his foster father.
 The movie goes on to share the Aadhi’s story – he desperately wants to come clean and live a peaceful life.
 Aadhi has to fight the mighty Damodar (leader of the gang, played by Actor Rahman) for his one last shot at a second chance.
 Nandu and his family, Seema (Isha Talwar) – a woman who enters Aadhi’s life due to sheer chance, and her daughter – Deepika (Celine Joseph) are the dramatis personae in Aadhi’s journey towards redemption and peace.

 Before I go forward; I want to clarify that this is not a movie review.
 I don’t consider myself to be qualified enough to review movies.
 I used to do that in a past life, but not any more.
 If you’re looking for a review, you may want to ask good ol’ aunt Google about it.